NEW

 0–1

-Does the meta description explain your product clearly in 50–160 chars?
+Does the meta description explain your product clearly?

-Meta description scored for capability language, audience terms, and optimal length (50–160 chars).
+Scored for capability language, audience terms, sentence structure patterns, and optimal length (50–160 chars).

 heading_confidenceStructure